awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.ParameterGroups.md

 To learn more about the AWS CLI, see [Using the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-using.html) in the *AWS Command Line Interface User Guide*\.

-For more information about parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 ## Viewing Aurora PostgreSQL DB cluster and DB parameters<a name="AuroraPostgreSQL.Reference.ParameterGroups-viewing-parameters"></a>